You’ve met someone who excites you, but then you learn that she has children. Feeling concerned about this situation is normal.

 Dating someone with kids means that spur-of-the-moment things will rarely happen.
 You need to discuss dating plans with a parent at least a week ahead of time or maybe two weeks.

-4. Let the Parent Decide When You Meet the Kids
+4. Let Her Decide When You Should Meet Her Kids

 After a few dates, you can express interest in meeting the kids.
 You might even feel eager to do this as a way to show that you’re cool with dating someone with kids, but the parent gets to decide when and how this happens.

 5. Be Honest About How You Feel Around Kids